nautobot/nautobot/nautobot/docs/installation/http-server.md

 If you are unable to connect to the HTTP server, check that:

-- NGINX/Apache is running and configured to listen on the correct port.
+- NGINX is running and configured to listen on the correct port.
 - Access is not being blocked by a firewall somewhere along the path.
 (Try connecting locally from the server itself.)

 ### 502 Bad Gateway